 Warm and professional approach to working with supporters of different types and backgrounds

 Flexible approach to work; willing to jump in and help wherever needed

 Demonstrated commitment to serving underrepresented and vulnerable populations, including social and racial/ethnic minorities as well as those living with mental illnesses and/or substance use disorders

 Willing to work in a diverse environment in regards to race, ethnicity, culture, sexual orientation and gender

 Proficient in Microsoft Windows, Microsoft Office, and database management.

 Applications will be accepted until the position is filled.
-Please send a resume, cover letter and writing sample to Rachel Bhagwat at email@example.com.
+Please send a resume, cover letter and writing sample to Rachel Bhagwat at firstname.lastname@example.org.
+Applications through NPO.net will not be accepted.
 NAMI Chicago is an equal opportunity employer.